ciscowireless/wifi-dashboard/README.md

 ## MySQL

-Create an admin user with privileges to write/delete data
+- Create an admin user with privileges to write/delete data
+- Create database and update database name in config.json

-Commands to create the required tables are in the /mysql directory
+- Commands to create the required tables are in the /mysql directory

 MySQL is used for _temporary_ data manipulation only